rumsontrader/rumsontrader/README.md

 ### Hi there 👋
+I'm currently working on building a thermostat with an ESP32 and DHT22 sensor wired into an extension cord to control a small electric heater in my shed.
+I want to be able to read the temperature via WiFi on my iphone and be able to adjust the temperature I want the heater to run at.
+And, I will try to also create historical data that I can send to a databse or excel spreadsheet to track the temperature and the amount of time the heater runs.
+There are 3 settings on my heater so I want to compare which setting is more efficient.

+Any advise or help with my code is appreciated!

+Have a GREAT day!!😎

 <!--
 **rumsontrader/rumsontrader** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.